Giom-V/Home-assistant/automations/README.md

 - `vacuum Kitchen and dining room when we are away (Covid version)`: It's the advanced version, named "Covid" because I started to work home during the pandemic.
-It waits for us to be away for 5mn (the timer is short because I want it to start while I'm bringing my daughter to school in the morning).
+It waits for us to be away for 5mn (the timer is short because I was it to start while I'm bringin my daughter to school in the morning).
 Then if we do not have visitors, or if its' not too late or too early, if it's a worked day (in which case only 1 of us needs to be away) or not (in which case we need to be both away), and finally if it had not